+- a.
 The summer clinical schedule is created and disseminated in advance of the experience.
 In rare circumstances students may be granted changes in assigned clinical days.
-In the event a student needs to request a change to the assigned clinical schedule, it must be done prior to the start date of the clinical experience.
-The letter must specify: 1) the reason for the requested change, 2) the specific dates off requested, and 3) include "suggested" make up dates.
+In the event a student needs to request a change to the assigned clinical schedule, it must be done prior to the start date of the clinical experience and include:

+- the reason for the requested change

+- the specific dates off requested

+- include "suggested" make up dates.

-The requests will be forwarded to the clinical coordinator and/or MU clinical instructor for consideration.
+- b.
+The requests will be forwarded to the clinical coordinator and/or MU clinical preceptor for consideration.
 A response will be provided to the student by the Department Chairperson within a reasonable period of request.
-It is the student's responsibility to then coordinate the change with both their assigned University clinical instructor (CI) and facility CI.
+It is the student's responsibility to then coordinate the change with both their assigned University clinical preceptor and facility Clinical Preceptor.